POWER / GAMMA

 POWER is a nonprofit student organization of peer educators who address health and lifestyle issues facing college students.
 POWER is made up of Ohio University students who are recognized as nationally-certified peer health educators through the BACCHUS and GAMMA Peer Education Network.

 POWER holds POWER Hours at the Baker University Center and provides educational programs for student organizations, residence halls and classes.
 Click here for this semester's schedule.

 - Make new friends

 - Looks awesome on a resume!

-If you make it through the application and interview, you will need to enroll in a class during spring quarter.
-The class meets for one hour on Monday-Thursday and is worth 4 credit hours.
-Throughout the quarter, you will learn everything there is to know about POWER/GAMMA and health issues that face our campus.
-Toward the end of the quarter you will take a National Certification Peer Health Educator test that will be submitted to Bacchus and Gamma.
-And presto!
-You are now an official peer educator!
-You will start your programs the following Fall Quarter.
+If you make it through the application and interview, you will need to enroll in a class during spring semester.
+The class is worth up to 3 credit hours.
+Throughout the semester, you will learn everything there is to know about POWER/GAMMA and health issues that face our campus.
+After one year of service you will take a National Certification Peer Health Educator test that will be submitted to Bacchus and Gamma.
+After completion of the course you will start your programs the following fall semester.